Sexually dimorphic nucleus: Role of SDN in male partner preference

 Researches on the ovine sexually dimorphic nucleus (oSDN) in sheep demonstrate that the volume of oSDN varies with sexual partner preference in male sheep (rams).
 Homosexual rams (roughly 8% of the population) have been found to have oSDNs that are about half the size of those in heterosexual rams.
 In one study conducted by Roselli, et al., 4 heterosexual rams and 9 homosexual rams were exposed to 2 estrous ewes and 2 rams, with their sexual behaviors (mounts and ejaculations) being recorded.
 Heterosexual rams displayed significantly more mounts and ejaculations with ewes than with stimulus rams, whereas homosexual rams showed the opposite.
 Then series of brain sections, including hypothalamic, temporal lobe and diencephalon tissues, were imaged.
 Also, in situ hybridization was conducted to examine the level of the expression of cytochrome P450 aromatase in these brain sections.
 The results showed that the volume of oSDN in heterosexual rams is approximately 2 times greater than that in homosexual rams.
 The number of neurons within oSDN is significantly greater in homosexual rams than in heterosexual rams, so it is with the mean length of the oSDN.
 But the neuron density is similar in both kinds of rams.
 In addition, aromatase mRNA levels are also tested, showing that the level of aromatase mRNA is significantly greater in heterosexual rams than in homosexual rams.

 Other species have similar relationships between sexual preferences and the volume of SDN.
 For example, INAH3 in humans (homologue of oSDN) is significantly larger in heterosexual men than in homosexual men.

 Damage of SDN and changes in sexual partner preferences in males

 Bilateral damage to SDN in the medial preoptic area in male ferrets causes the change of males from male-typical preference to female-typical preference.
-Male ferrets which were sexually experienced and responded to female body odor, when treated by bilateral lesions to SDN, change to respond to male body odor.
+This was first demonstrated in a study published in 1995.
+In a 2007 study, male ferrets which were sexually experienced and responded to female body odor, when treated by bilateral lesions to SDN, change to respond to male body odor.
 It is probable that SDN plays an important role in leading to mating and successful reproduction.